Being there through a lifetime of membership

 Wealth is being transferred down the generations

-Two-thirds of people under 35 purchasing their first home do so with financial help from parents, family and friends, who contributed a total of £6.3 billion in 2019 (figures taken from Bank of mum and dad - PDF, 803KB opens in a new window)).
+A third of people looking to buy in the next five years are planning on getting financial help from family or friends (information taken from Bank of Mum and Dad to drive UK housing market recovery after COVID-19, says Legal & General (opens in a new window)) .
 However, on average, inheritance is not typically received until the age of 61 (information taken from Resolution Foundation IC report - PDF, 494KB opens in a new window)).

 Key areas where we can support our members in later life